NatashaRy/house-price-predictor/README.md

 ### Detailed Explanation of Each Phase

-1. **Business Understanding**
-	- **Objective**: Understand the client’s needs and define the business requirements.
-The client wants to:
+#### 1. Business Understanding
+- **Objective**: Address the client's needs:
-		1. Identify which house attributes correlate most strongly with sales price.
+  1. Identify which house attributes correlate most strongly with sale prices.
-		2. Predict the sales price of four inherited and second-hand houses in Ames, Iowa.
+  2. Predict the sale prices of four inherited houses and other properties in Ames, Iowa.
-	- **Results**: The business requirements were mapped to two main tasks:
+- **Outcome**: Two main tasks were defined:
   - Perform data analysis and visualization to identify correlations.
-		- Build a machine learning model to predict sales prices.
+  - Build a machine learning model to predict house prices.

-2. **Data Understanding**
-	- **Objective**: Explore and understand the dataset.
-	- **Actions**:
-		- The dataset was downloaded from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
-		- An initial analysis was performed to identify key variables and understand the data distribution.
+#### 2. Data Understanding
+- **Dataset**: Sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data), containing 79 variables describing house attributes and sale prices.
-	- **Results**: Variables such as `GrLivArea`, `GarageArea`, `KitchenQual`, and `OverallQual` were identified as potentially highly correlated with sales price.
+- **Key Variables**: Features like `GrLivArea`, `OverallQual`, and `GarageArea` were identified as potentially significant predictors.

-3. **Data Preparation**
-	- **Objective**: Prepare data for analysis and modeling.
+#### 3. Data Preparation
-	- **Actions**:
+- **Steps**:
-		- Handling missing values (e.g., imputation of `LotFrontage`).
+  - Handled missing values (e.g., imputation for `LotFrontage`).
-		- Creation of new features (e.g., log-transformation of `SalePrice` to handle skew).
-		- Splitting data into training and testing sets.
+  - Created new features like `TotalSF` (Total Square Footage) and `HouseAge`.
+  - Addressed outliers and optimized data types.
-	- **Result**: A clean and structured dataset ready for analysis and modeling.
+- **Outcome**: A clean dataset ready for analysis and modeling.

-4. **Modeling**
+#### 4. Modeling
-	- **Objective**: Build and optimize a machine learning model.
-	- **Actions**:
-		* A regression model, **ExtraTreesRegressor**, was selected based on the business requirements and its ability to handle both linear and non-linear relationships.
+- **Model**: An **ExtraTreesRegressor** was selected for its ability to handle both linear and non-linear relationships.
-		* Hyperparameter optimization was performed using GridSearchCV to improve the model’s performance.
-		* The model was trained with the identified best features: `GarageArea`, `GrLivArea`, `KitchenQual` and `OverallQual`.
-	- **Result**:
+- **Performance**:
-		- R² (Train Set): 0.809
+  - **Train Set R²**: 0.809
-		- R² (Test Set): 0.793
+  - **Test Set R²**: 0.793
+- **Key Features**: `OverallQual`, `GrLivArea`, `GarageArea`, and `KitchenQual`.

+#### 5. Evaluation
-		- The model exceeded the client's expectations by achieving an R² score of 0.793 on the test set, surpassing the minimum requirement of 0.75.
+- The model exceeded the client's expectations, achieving an R² score above the required 0.75 on the test set.

-5. **Evaluation**
-	- **Objective**: Evaluate the model’s performance and ensure that it meets the business requirements.
-	- **Actions**:
-		- The model’s performance was evaluated using R² scores and residual plots.
-		- The results were compared with the customer’s requirement of an R² score of at least 0.75.
-	- **Result**: The model met and exceeded the customer’s requirements.
+- Visualizations like residual plots and feature importance charts were used to validate the model's performance.

-6. **Deployment**
+#### 6. Deployment
-	- **Objective**: Deploy the solution to the customer.
-	- **Actions**:
-		- A Streamlit app was developed to visualize data and enable real-time predictions.
+- A user-friendly dashboard was developed using **Streamlit** to present insights and allow real-time predictions.
-		- The app was deployed via [Render](https://render.com).
+- The app was deployed via [Render](https://render.com) for easy access.
-	- **Result**: The customer can now use the app to analyze data and predict sales prices.
-[Try the app here](https://pp5-sales-price-predictor.onrender.com).

-### Conclusion

-By following the CRISP-DM methodology, this project ensured a structured and systematic approach, resulting in a reliable and actionable solution for the client.
+By combining data analysis, machine learning, and an interactive dashboard, this project delivers actionable insights and accurate predictions tailored to the client's needs.

 ## Dataset Content